elightup/slim-seo-docs/docs/slim-seo-link-manager/06-post-links.md

 The plugin has 2 modes for link suggestions:

-- **Automatic**: automatic suggests other posts to link to **based on the keywords in the post title**.
-The plugin will find all posts that have the keywords in the post title and show it to you so you can link to them.
+- **Automatic**: automatically suggests other posts to link to **based on the keywords in the post title**.
+The plugin will find all posts that have the keywords in the post title and show them to you so you can link to them.
 - **Manual**: allows you to search for posts by keywords to link to.
 The plugin shows **most used words from the post content** that you can search faster by clicking on them.

-For each found post, the plugin will **suggest the paragraph that have the related content to the post, where you should put the link**.
+For each found post, the plugin will **suggest the paragraph that has the related content to the post, where you should put the link**.
 To save you time, a **Copy link** button is also available for you to copy the post URL.

 With this feature, you can **find related posts and link to them quickly**.
 When you add a link to another post, the link will be updated in the reports immediately (see the **Link reports** section above).
 It's a great way to build internal links and improve your website SEO!